johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 <section class="intro">

+**UPDATE 2024-11-22:** Major overhaul of the shaders to more closely mimic the output of a C= 1084S monitor, plus some other improvements.

+- More vivid colours, increased contrast, improved highlights, and better gamma ([before1] / [after1]; [before2] / [after2]).
+- Interlace support.
+- Reduced moire artifacts in PAL presets when using non-integer scaling ratios.
+- A much easier method to create the scaling ratio presets.
+- Explanation of the "mystery PAL games" (made by Europeans) that require NTSC strech to appear correctly.
+Now with concrete examples of deducing the perfect aspect ratio for any European release!
+{class="compact"}

+[before1]: img/elements-of-green.jpg
+[after1]: http://
+[before2]: img/king-for-a-day.jpg
+[after2]: http://

 **UPDATE 2023-02-19:** Add section explaining analog RGB, further elaborate my views on low-resolution "pixel art", plus wording improvements and grammar fixes.